 • In the third session, we will line boards and lace them on.

 This online class is designed for bookbinders who have begun and/or completed the bookbinding core at SFCB (or have a similar level of bookbinding experience).

 Please note that we will not be covering this book; it will remain a model and a reference for you to refer back to.

-After registration, students will be mailed a kit containing: paper for the textblock, cord, thread, boards, spine lining paper, leather spine liner, and board lining paper.
+After registration, students will be mailed a kit containing: text paper, cord, thread, boards, spine lining paper, leather spine liner, and board lining paper.

 Location: Online over Zoom

 Please read over the SFCB Registration Policies before signing up for a class.